CTrabant/fdzipstream/README.md

-NOTE: This is a modified fork of CTrabant/fdzipstream whcih has be majorly rewritten to remove duplication and add extensibility via an interface which adds AE-2 (AES-256) encryption standard to fdzipstream.
+NOTE: This is a modified fork of CTrabant/fdzipstream which has be severely rewritten to remove duplication and add extensibility via an interface which adds AE-2 (AES-256) encryption standard to fdzipstream.

 # FD ZIP Stream